Alenjojo/test_todo_django/ReadME.md

-Steps to install an d run -
+Steps to install and run -

 1) Setup the python environment
 2) pip install -r requirements.txt